mnemnion/orb/doc/md/compile/compile.md

 ``bridge`` projects.

-Eventually this can drive a general-purpose build system I guess.
+Eventually this can drive a general-purpose build system.
 We've got a long way to go with Orb before that's practical.